-- 2. The fuel-burning equipment shall be fired with pipeline quality natural gas or other gaseous fuel with a sulfur content below 343-ppmv.
-Compliance can be shown by the following methods: for pipeline grade natural gas, a current gas company bill; for other gaseous fuel, a current lab analysis, stain-tube analysis, gas contract, tariff sheet, or other approved methods.
-Compliance shall be demonstrated at least once per calendar year.
-[OAC 252:100-31] - 3.
-The permittee shall be authorized to operate this facility continuously (24 hours per day, every day of the year).
+Compliance can be shown by the following methods: for pipeline grade natural gas, a current gas company bill; for other gaseous fuel, a current lab analysis, stain tube analysis, gas contract, tariff sheet, or other approved methods.
+Compliance shall be demonstrated at least once every calendar year.
+[OAC 252:100-31]

+- 3. The permittee shall be authorized to operate this facility continuously (24 hours per day, every day of the year).
 [OAC 252:100-8-6(a)] - 4.
 Each engine/turbine at the facility shall have a permanent identification plate attached, which shows the make, model number, and serial number.
 [OAC 252:100-43] - 5.
-The permittee shall keep operation and maintenance (O&M) records for those "grandfathered" emission units identified in EUG A which have not been modified.
-Such records shall at a minimum include the maintenance, type of work performed, and the increase, if any, in emissions as a result.
-[OAC 252:100-8-6] - 6.
-The following records shall be maintained on site to verify insignificant activities.
+The permittee shall keep operation and maintenance (O&M) records for those emission units identified in EUG A and for those replacement engines/turbines that do not conduct quarterly testing.
+Such records shall at a minimum include the dates of operation and maintenance, type of work performed, and the increase, if any, in emissions as a result.

+[OAC 252:100-8-6 (a)(3)(B)]